 When to use

-- An agent (MCP host, partner SDK, internal automation, third-party
+- An agent (MCP host, partner SDK, internal automation, third-party integration) is being onboarded against Closient for the first time.

-- A developer wants the canonical “hello world” path before reading any
+- A developer wants the canonical “hello world” path before reading any per-app API docs.

-- Token, scope, or rate-limit confusion needs to be reset to a known-good
+- Token, scope, or rate-limit confusion needs to be reset to a known-good baseline.

-Once the quickstart works, jump to closient-openapi-tour for a
+closient-openapi-tour for a

 breadth-first map of the 22 per-app APIs and individual skills like